-The 120km north from Baghdad in Central Iraq to the holy Shia city of Samarra takes you along the highway also known as the “Death Road” (not to be mistaken by the Highway of Death in Southern Iraq) by American soldiers after the 2003 invasion due to all the IEDs which was laced along the road.
+The 120km north from Baghdad in Central Iraq to the holy Shia city of Samarra takes you along the highway also known as the “Death Road” (not to be mistaken by the Highway of Death in Southern Iraq) by American soldiers after the 2003 invasion due to all the IEDs which was placed along the road.

 Most of the checkpoints are not controlled by the Iraqi military but by Shia militias loyal to the big winner in the recent parliamentary elections in Iraq, Shia Cleric Moqtada al Sadr.

-Some of the Shia Militias soldiers controlling the checkpoints were so armed to the teeth, that John Rambo would look like a boy scout next to them.
+Some of the Shia Militias soldiers controlling the checkpoints were so armed to the teeth that John Rambo would look like a boy scout next to them.

 And it´s no wonder since there are a still some ISIS sleeper cells still hiding out around in the countryside around Samarra, and with the ISIS-held land almost completely gone, makes these sleeper cells even more dangerous and desperate, so on 19th February was a four-day military operation done by the Iraqi army done south of Samarra to clear out hiding ISIS cells.
 A week after, I visited Samarra.

-Travelling along highway nr One in Iraq, reminded me of the road I took from Homs to Aleppo in Syria in 2017, with the destruction along the side road, but luckily did ISIS not attack the road this time, as they did on my trip in Syria.
+Travelling along highway nr One in Iraq reminded me of the road I took from Homs to Aleppo in Syria in 2017, with the destruction along the side road, but luckily did ISIS not attack the road this time, as they did on my trip in Syria.

-Entering Samarra itself took hours to clear the final checkpoints, which is surrounded by tanks, anti-aircraft guns and hundreds of meters of blastproof concrete walls.
+Entering Samarra itself took hours to clear the final checkpoints, which is surrounded by tanks, anti-aircraft guns, and hundreds of meters of blastproof concrete walls.

-The Shrine was blown up by terrorists in 2006 and agian in 2007, which sparked violence and anger all over Iraq leaving thousands of dead and injured in the aftermath and protest after the bombings.
+The Shrine was blown up by terrorists in 2006 and agian in 2007, which sparked violence and anger all over Iraq, leaving thousands of dead and injured in the aftermath and protest after the bombings.

 The Al-Askari Shrine was rebuilt and opened in 2009.
 I was not able to visit the Shrine.

 But it was not before the 9th century AD when it almost overnight transformed from a desolated trade spot into one the capital of one of the greatest states known to history as the third capital of the Abbasid Caliphate (Raqqa in Syria was the 4th capital), Samarra remained the capital of the Abbasid Caliphate for 56 years.
-Making it the most imporant Islamic city in the world during that time.
+Making it the most important Islamic city in the world during that time.

-Which was when The Great Mosque if Samarra built, an architectural masterpiece at that time, the Mosque covered an area of 38.000 meters and remained the largest Mosque in the world until the end of the 11th century.
+This was when The Great Mosque of Samarra was built, an architectural masterpiece at that time; the Mosque covered an area of 38.000 meters and remained the largest Mosque in the world until the end of the 11th century.

 The ruins of The Great Mosque of Samarra was added to the UNESCO World Heritage list in 2007 and is one of five UNESCO World Heritage Sites in Iraq.

-The Minaret stood almost undamaged for more than 1000 years through all kinds of weather, earthquakes and various wars before it was partially destroyed in April 2005, when insurgents bombed the tower because U.S. troops had been using it as a sniper position.
+The Minaret stood almost undamaged for more than 1000 years through all kinds of weather, earthquakes, and various wars before it was partially destroyed in April 2005, when insurgents bombed the tower because U.S. troops had been using it as a sniper position.

 Like It?
 Share It!
 Pin It!